tenstorrent/tt-mlir/docs/src/build.md

 cmake --build build
 ```

-Note: To accelerate the builds with ccache use `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache`

 Note:
+- To enable the ttnn/metal runtime add `-DTTMLIR_ENABLE_RUNTIME=ON`
+- To accelerate the builds with ccache use `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache`
+- To accelerate builds further, if python bindings aren't needed, `-DTTMLIR_ENABLE_BINDINGS_PYTHON=OFF`.
+For some reason the python bindings link step is very slow.
 - TTNN build is automatically integrated / handled by tt-mlir cmake build system.
 For debugging and further information regarding the TTNN backend build step, please refer to [TTNN Documentation](https://tenstorrent.github.io/tt-metal/latest/ttnn/ttnn/installing.html)
-- To enable the ttnn/metal runtime add `-DTTMLIR_ENABLE_RUNTIME=ON`

 | OS | Offline Compiler Only | Runtime Enabled Build |
 |----|-----------------------|-----------------------|